-If a rule or ordinance ordinance, including an amendment to a zoning map or text of any applicable land development regulation as defined in G.S.
-160A-400.21, changes between the time a development permit application is submitted and a development permit decision is made, then G.S.
+If a rule or ordinance ordinance, including an amendment to a zoning map or text of any applicable land development regulation, changes between the time a development permit application is submitted and a development permit decision is made, then G.S.
 143-755 shall apply."